scalameta/metals/docs/editors/debug-adapter-protocol.md

 ---
-id: debugging
+id: debug-adapter-protocol
-sidebar_label: Debugging
+sidebar_label: Debug Adapter Protocol
-title: Debugging using Debug Adapter Protocol
+title: Debug Adapter Protocol
 ---

 Metals implements the Debug Adapter Protocol, which can be used by the editor to